top of page

 The noun 'sorcery' has its etymological roots in Middle English and Old French, with further influences from Latin.
 It can be traced back to the Old French word 'sorcerie,' which was derived from the Latin word 'sortiarius,' meaning 'one who casts lots' or 'fortune-teller.'
 The term originally referred to practices associated with divination and predicting the future.
 Over time, 'sorcery' came to encompass a broader range of magical or supernatural practices, often involving the use of spells, charms, or rituals to influence or control events, people, or circumstances.
 This evolution in meaning reflects the historical association between magic and the idea of manipulating fate or destiny.
 The etymology of 'sorcery' highlights its enduring connection to the mystical and the arcane in various cultures throughout history.

-Quiz: Find the meaning of sorcery
+Quiz: Find the meaning of the noun sorcery:

 Try Again!